loveeyk/FE21-CR2-KarirLoveleen/README.md

 - I decided to make the footer fixed, because i think it looks better overall :)

-- I was not quite sure if the article page should be a template site where each article site will be displayed later on or if its a page where all articles are linked, anyways I included it in the Navbar under the name "News".
+- For me the exercise instruction was a bit "unclear".
+I was not quite sure if the article page should be a template site where each article  will be displayed later on (which makes including it in the navbar unnecessary) or if its a page where all article thumbnails are presented. anyways I included it in the Navbar under the name "News".